 Tapeworms are a common parasite of dogs and cats.
-Most commonly transmitted by fleas, this parasite is also transmissible to humans (usually infants and children) who accidentally eat an infected flea.
+Most commonly transmitted by fleas or through hunting prey species, these parasites are also transmissible, albeit rarely, to humans (usually infants and children).
 Treatment for tapeworm infection in pets is easy if the correct drug is used.

-Unlike other intestinal worms that are killed with an oral wormer medication and passed out with the stool, tapeworms require a different medication.
-The medication is called praziquantel, and it is sold without and without a prescription under many brand names.
+In comparison to other intestinal worms, tapeworms require a different medication to be eradicated.
+The medication is called praziquantel, and it is sold with and without a prescription under many brand names.
 Consult your veterinarian for more information.
-This drug is available as a one-time single dose pill or as an injection for pets.
-The tapeworm is broken up inside the intestines, dies, and is digested.
+This drug is available in oral, topical, and injectable forms for pets.
+The tapeworm dies, is broken up inside the intestines, and is digested.
 It is not usually seen in the stool after the deworming.

 Most veterinarians will dispense this medication to current patients (those seen within the last 12 months) without an examination.
 However, your veterinarian may want to see your pet for an accurate weight, as this medication is dosed according to weight.

 Praziquantel is often also included in products with several active ingredients designed to treat or prevent multiple types of intestinal parasites.

 Most pets don't develop illness associated with a tapeworm infection.
 However, they should still be treated to prevent discomfort associated with the worms and contamination of the home and possible risk to humans.
 Most pet owners can recognize the telltale sign of a tapeworm infection in their dog or cat—the small white "sesame seed" or "piece of rice" segments near the animal's tail or on its bedding.
 Some pets may also scoot along the floor due to itchiness.